slint-ui/slint/docs/debugging_techniques.md

 On this page we're presenting different techniques and tools we've built into Slint that may help you track down different issues you may be running into, during the design and development.

-## Slow Motion Animations

-Animations in the user interface need to be carefully designed to have the correct duration and changes in element positioning or size need to follow a suitable curve.

-In order to inspect the animations in your application, you can can set the `SLINT_SLOW_ANIMATIONS` environment variable before running the program.
-The variable accepts an unsigned integer value that is interpreted as a factor to globally slow down the steps of all animations, without having to make any changes to the `.slint` markup and recompiling.
-For example `SLINT_SLOW_ANIMATIONS=4` will slow down animations by a factor of four.

 ## User Interface Scaling

 The use of logical pixel lengths throughout `.slint` files allows Slint to dynamically compute the correct size of physical pixels, depending on the device-pixel ratio of the screen that is reported by the windowing system.
 If you want to get an impression of how the individual elements look like when rendered on a screen with a different device-pixel ratio, then you can set the `SLINT_SCALE_FACTOR` environment variable before running the program.
 The variable accepts a floating pointer number that is used to convert logical pixel lengths to physical pixel lengths by multiplication.
 For example `SLINT_SCALE_FACTOR=2` will render the user interface in a way where every logical pixel will have twice the width and height.